jubrito/planner-with-calendar/README.md

   > Keyboard navigation (calendar, button planners, modal)
   > create event on edit mode when clicking on enter on calendar cell
-  > open / close view event modal with enter on calendar
-  > close view event modal using open
+  > buttons of planner should be focusable

+  > give focus to planner when clicking on calendar day
+  > create 'go back to calendar' with ref of prev cell, focusing it
   > Lighthouse report
   > SEO